 Sulfate resistance testing of cement

-The SVA test method shall be modified in a way that it is possible to achieve clear test results for standard cements with known high or low sulfate resistance.
-The importance of a failure in the SVA method, for the sulfate resistance behavior under realistic test conditions shall also be studied.
+The SVA test method should be modified in a way that it is possible to achieve clear test results for standard cements with known high or low sulfate resistance.
+The importance of a failure in the SVA method, for the sulfate resistance behavior under realistic test conditions should also be studied.